Create an Azure Media Services account

-The Azure portal provides a way to quickly create an Azure Media Services account.
+The Azure Classic Portal provides a way to quickly create an Azure Media Services account.
 You can use your account to access Media Services that enable you to store, encrypt, encode, manage, and stream media content in Azure.
 At the time you create a Media Services account, you also create an associated storage account (or use an existing one) in the same geographic region as the Media Services account.

 This article explains how to use the Quick Create method to create a new Media Services account and then associate it with a storage account.